Local Travel Experts

 From Gaud to Messi, from towering architecture to human-built structures, from visiting the sea to indulging in fresh food, Barcelona’s must-do list is as long as its sunny days.

 It may be tricky to decide where to go and what to see with so many amazing sights.
-To assist ye, we’ve compiled this list of things you can do in Barcelona this July based on our personal experiences and some insider recommendations.
+To assist you, we’ve compiled this list of things you can do in Barcelona this July based on our personal experiences and some insider recommendations.

 Sunset in Barcelona